terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 3. Tap **Delegate**

-4. Enter the amount of Luna you wish to delegate.
+4. Enter the amount of Luna you want to delegate.
 Tap **Next**.

-5. Confirm the amount and select the coin you wish to pay fees in.
+5. Confirm the amount and select the coin you want to pay fees in.

 ::: warning Keep coins for fees
 Always keep some coins to pay fees with.
 Never stake your entire wallet amount.
 Without money for fees, you can't make any transactions.
 :::

 6. Tap **Confirm** and wait for your transaction to process.

+Your Luna is now staked to a validator.

 ## Withdraw staking rewards